-The terms of reference specified that the Commission must publish an issues paper within 60 days of receipt of the terms of reference and seek comments from interested parties before preparing a draft Report.
+The terms of reference specified that the Commission must publish an Issues Paper within 60 days of receipt of the terms of reference and seek comments from interested parties before preparing a Draft Report.

-The MCE specified that the draft Report was to be released to the MCE no later than 60 days following the close of submissions.
-However, the Terms of Reference did not specify whether the draft Report was to be released publicly or whether the Commission should seek submissions on its draft Report.
-The Commission notes however, that the MCE terms of reference specified that the Commission's review process should "consist of at least" the requirements specified in the terms of reference.

-The Commission has noted strong interest of many participants in the conduct of this review.
-The outcomes of this review are likely to affect the business interests of a large number of participants and consumers, reflected in the large number of submissions in response to the Issues Paper.
+The MCE specified that a Draft Report was to be released to the MCE no later than 60 days following the close of submissions.
+However, the Terms of Reference did not specify whether the Draft Report was to be released publicly or whether the Commission should seek submissions on its Draft Report.
+In the Draft Report the Commission noted however, that the MCE terms of reference specified that the review process should "consist of at least" the requirements specified in the terms of reference.
+The Commission also noted the strong interest of many participants in the conduct of this review and that the outcomes of this review are likely to affect the business interests of a large number of participants and consumers, reflected in the large number of submissions in response to the Issues Paper.